VolVox99/EmsiBG-Career-Scraper/README.md

 The job postings on their site are grouped by different teams that they belong to.
 For each group there are multiple different job postings.

+The code crawls the site and extracts all of the job postings for the different teams.
+From there it extracts the details for each posting, which are detailed below.

+This data can be used to extract various insights.
+For example, one could sort the jobs by the date posted, and find the jobs that have been open the longest.
+It would be reasonable to suppose that apply for those jobs would have a higher than average acceptance rage, presuming you meet the qualifications.

+The data can also be used to monitor the pace at which different teams are opening new positions.
+One could examine the change in the number of positions posted on a particular team over time to see if the pace is quickening.
 ---
 ### ✔️ Fields Scraped & Example Row
 |Job Title                              |Job Description                                                                |Location                  |Department        |Commitment         |Team                 |Team Openings|Date Posted        |URL                                                                        |ID                                  |